/user/kayd @ devops :~$ cat youtube-system-sqs-architecture.md

 2. Visibility Timeout Tuning is Critical

 Set your SQS visibility timeout to at least 25% longer than your Lambda function’s maximum observed processing time.
-We learned this after seeing duplicate processing when timeouts were too short.
+Otherwise, duplicate processing can occur when timeouts are too short.

 3. Implement Idempotent Processing

 Because SQS uses at-least-once delivery, your processing logic must handle potential duplicates gracefully.
-We use DynamoDB conditional writes to prevent duplicate entries.
+DynamoDB conditional writes are one effective way to prevent duplicate entries.

 4. Monitor Queue Age Carefully

 The oldest message age is your best indicator of processing backlogs.
-We trigger scaling events when this exceeds 5 minutes.
+Triggering scaling events when this exceeds 5 minutes is a reasonable starting point.

 5. Test Failure Scenarios Deliberately

-We regularly inject failures to verify our dead-letter queue and retry handling work correctly.
-This proactive testing has prevented many production issues.
+Regularly injecting failures to verify that the dead-letter queue and retry handling work correctly is a valuable practice.
+This kind of proactive testing helps prevent production issues.

 6. Consider Costs at Scale

 While SQS is inexpensive at low volumes, at very high scale the costs add up.
-For one client processing millions of videos monthly, we implemented a dedicated scaling mechanism to reduce polling costs.
+For high-volume systems, a dedicated scaling mechanism can meaningfully reduce polling costs.

-Adrian Cockcroft, formerly of Netflix and AWS, advises that “resilience comes from regularly testing failure modes.”
-Our chaos engineering approach to queue testing has dramatically improved our system’s reliability.
+Resilience comes from regularly testing failure modes.
+A chaos engineering approach to queue testing can meaningfully improve a system’s reliability.

 Conclusion: Building a Resilient Video Platform with SQS